Kaghan Valley: Notable sites

+Flora

+Local forest known as Kaghan Temperate Coniferous Forest is home to many plants species.
+These include Cedrus deodara, Pinus wallichiana, Abies pindrow, Taxus wallichiana, Picea smithiana, and broad-leaved plants such as Juglans regia, Aesculus indica, Prunus padus, Fraxinus excelscior, Ailanthus glandulosa, Diospyrus lotus, Morus alba and Ficus indica.
+In 2020, an ethnobotanical survey conducted in valley reported the uses of Cederella serrata for treating chronic infantile dysentery.

+Demographics

+Most of the communities residing in the region including Syed, Kashmiris, Durranis (Jadoon), Swati, Gujjar and Mughal families, settled here from their ancestors.
+Besides mostly Hindko speaking residents, there is also an outspread of Pashto and Gojari speaking groups in the valley.

 Access

 The Kaghan Valley can be reached by road via Balakot through Mansehra and Abbottabad.
 In Balakot, public buses and other vehicular transport can be used to travel to the valley.
 Additionally, the Kaghan Valley can also be reached from Peshawar or the national capital of Islamabad by renting a car to Abbottabad or Mansehra; tourists can then order a taxi or other available methods of public transport to go to the valley.